-Any member of the NPU community who is consulted about, observes, and/or witnesses behavior involving potential sexual harassment (see definition above) is strongly encouraged to report it to one of the Designated Reporting Officers (see list below).
+Any North Park employee with the exception of confidential support resources, who is consulted about, observes, and/or witnesses behavior involving potential sexual harassment (see definition above) are required to report it to one of the Designated Reporting Officers, see list in Section 6.A.
 In addition, to the extent possible, the reporting member of the NPU community should advise the person experiencing the sexual harassment of the NPU Title IX Harassment & Sexual Misconduct Policy and encourage the person to promptly report the harassment to a Designated Reporting Officer.